 - A customer from Newfoundland taught me all about using molasses to sweeten my tea and coffee, and one of my colleagues here at Crosby’s taught me the joys of peanut butter and molasses on toast.

-- I drizzle molasses on my fried eggs and baked beans on weekend mornings and at breakfast.
+- I drizzle molasses on my fried eggs and baked beans on weekend mornings.

 - Molasses and sharp cheddar cheese is one of those weird combinations that works really well.

 6 Ways to Up Your Game Using Molasses Like a Condiment